wilsonianb/ofc-bootstrap/USER_GUIDE.md

 If you want your functions to scale to zero then you need to set `scale_to_zero: true`.

-### Set the branch that will be built and deployed (optional)

-If you wish to deploy a branch other than master you can edit `build_branch` and set it to your desired branch.

-The default branch is `master`
 ## Set the OpenFaaS Cloud version (optional)

 This value should normally be left as per the number in the master branch, however you can edit `openfaas_cloud_version` if required.